 The crust is a simple mix of a flour of your choice, rice malt syrup and oil.
 Most other vegan cheesecake recipes par-bake the crusts beforehand or include a high amount of nuts in the crust.
 However, I found that both of those elements causes the crust to burn towards the end.
 No one wants that!

 I wanted to mimic the creamy and melt-in-your filling of classic cheesecakes.
-But what ingredients did I use?
+In order to do this, I used the following ingredients:

 - Cashews to provide the fat and mouth feel similar to conventional cheesecakes.
 But don’t worry – you can barely taste them.